Our 2019 season will be announced on October 21, 2018

-- Live auditions or videos should consist of two contrasting works of the applicants choice, no longer than 15 minutes in total length.
+Live auditions or videos should consist of two contrasting works of the applicant's choice, no longer than 15 minutes in total length.

-- Video submissions should be recorded during the last year and not contain any audio edits.
+Video submissions should be recorded during the last year and not contain any audio edits.

-- Separate Video Files for each work are allowed
+Separate video files for each work are allowed.

-Partial scholarships are available based on merit from the audition results.
+Partial scholarships are available based on merit from audition results.
 Early applications have a higher chance of receiving scholarship.
 Miami Music Festival also assists students in fundraising and creating campaigns to help defray program costs.

 NOTICE OF NONDISCRIMINATION POLICY AS TO STUDENTS